Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Multilevel Monte Carlo Simulation near the Diffusive Limit

-\end{enumerate} The scheme \eqref{eq:transport_step}--\eqref{eq:collision_step} has a time-step constraint $\Delta t = \mathcal{O}(\epsilon^2)$ when approaching the limit $\epsilon \to 0$.
-This constraint results in very high simulation costs, despite the well defined limit \eqref{eq:heat}~\cite{Dimarco2018}.
+The scheme \eqref{eq:transport_step}--\eqref{eq:collision_step} has a time-step constraint $\Delta t = \mathcal{O}(\epsilon^2)$ when approaching the limit $\epsilon \to 0$.
+This constraint results in high simulation costs, despite the well defined limit \eqref{eq:heat}~\cite{Dimarco2018}.
 The variance of the estimator \eqref{eq:MCestimator} decreases with the number of sampled trajectories as $P^{-1}$.
-This means that a high individual trajectory cost will constrain the certainty of the estimate $\hat{Y}(t^*)$, given a fixed computational budget.
+This means that a high individual trajectory cost will constrain the certainty of the estimate $\hat{Y}(t^*)$, given a fixed computational budget as taking time steps $\Delta t = \mathcal{O}(\epsilon^2)$ will limit the number of simulated trajectories.